julian-klode/lingolang/docs/evaluation.md

 ## Completeness
 The implementation is unfortunately not complete.

-We only have support for checking expressions and statements (including function literals), but we don't have support for declaring global variables, functions, or importing other packages.
+We only have support for checking expressions and statements (including function literals), but we do not have support for declaring global variables, functions, or importing other packages.
 Adding support for global declarations requires handling global state.
 While we could just create a "package" permission holding permissions for all objects declared in it, and make the current package a store, it is unclear how any mutable global state should interact with functions.
 There does not seem to be a safe solution for global mutable state: If two functions want to access the same global, mutable, variable, how do we handle that?
 Marking each function's closure as mutable is not enough: Their closure is the same.
 Two solutions might be possible: Identify groups of functions with the same closure and only allow one of them to be used at a time, or just forbid two functions from using the same global mutable variable; essentially making global mutable state function-specific.

 The support for expressions and statements is slightly incomplete as well:
 Type assertion, conversion between named types and interfaces, and type switches are missing.
 These require gathering a set of methods for a given named type.
-But we don't have an equivalent to named types in permissions, and adding it does not seem feasible anymore, as it would require substantial changes in the interpreter.
+But we do not have an equivalent to named types in permissions, and adding it does not seem feasible anymore, as it would require substantial changes in the interpreter.
 An alternative would be to simply attach a list of methods to the unnamed permissions, and when converting, take the left set of methods.
 When a conversion to an interface is required, we could just build an interface out of these methods, and check if that interface is assignable to the interface.

-Also as mentioned in \fref{sec:index-string}, strings can be indexed, but we don't support it - strings are just base permissions, but should be their own permission kind.
+Also as mentioned in \fref{sec:index-string}, strings can be indexed, but we do not support it - strings are just base permissions, but should be their own permission kind.
 This seems easily solvable however.

 ## Correctness
 The implementation is _shallow_: When looking at the requirements for operands, it only looks at the base permission of the operands.
 So if an expression requires an operand to be readable, we only check whether its base permission contains the $r$ bit.
-That should be fine so far, as we ensure consistency at some point in the program by converting each permission to its own base permission, and thus a readable object can't have unreadable members.
+That should be fine so far, as we ensure consistency at some point in the program by converting each permission to its own base permission, and thus a readable object cannot have unreadable members.
 But it falls short if we actually want to allow it.
 There might be an option: Instead of checking if $r \in base(A)$ we can check if $ass_{mov}(A, ctb(A, r))$, that is, we create a new structure where all base permissions are replaced with $\{r\}$ and then we can check if the value is movable to it, which recursively checks that each base permission is movable to $\{r\}$.